 Muscles worked in the squat

 Muscles worked in the deadlift

-Glutes, quadriceps, trapezius, rhomboids, erector spinale, calves, rectus abdominals and obliques.
+Glutes, quadriceps, trapezius, rhomboids, erector spinale, calves, rectus abdominis and obliques.

 Benefits of the squats

 - Squats are a highly functional lift

 - Simultaneously activation of many muscle group